Priyanka to meet CAA protesters in Varanasi

 Modi, Shah rampaging through universities says Priyanka on JNU violence

-The Congress leader may also visit the Ravidas Temple was aimed at wooing the SC community.
-The temple is visited members of the community from across the world.
+The Congress leader may also visit the Ravidas Temple in an attempt to woo the SC community.

-Priyanka had earlier met some protesters and the kin of those killed in alleged police firing during protests in different parts of Uttar Pradesh.
+The Congress leader had earlier met some protesters and the kin of those killed in alleged police firing during protests in different parts of Uttar Pradesh.